Language studies

 Most students whose first language is Finnish join Finnish as a first language lessons.
 However, if for example the family has stayed abroad for a long time and the students need extra support in their Finnish studies, they can also attend Finnish as a second language classes.

-Students whose mother tongue is not Finnish can join Finnish as a second language instruction at their own level.
+Students whose mother tongue is not Finnish can join Finnish as a second language classes at their own level.
+To learn Finnish well, it's important to use and practise it outside of school, too.
 Students can be promoted to the next grade level even when their Finnish skills are still limited.

-However, in order to get the Finnish Basic Education Certificate at the end of year 9 (last year at FISTA), all students need to achieve at least a passing grade in Finnish studies.
+However, in order to get the full Finnish primary and lower secondary education certificate at the end of year 9 (last year at FISTA), all students need to achieve at least a passing grade in Finnish studies.
 The criteria for grades are set in the national curriculum.

 Swedish studies